 The next G7 Summit will be held in Schloss Elmau, Germany on 7-8 June 2015.
 Official site of the German G7 Presidency.

 The Group of Seven (G7) is a forum for the leaders of seven of the world’s most industrialized nations, aimed at finding common ground to address some of the most challenging global issues.
-The G7 includes Canada, France, Germany, Italy, Japan, the European Union, the United Kingdom and the United States.
+The G7 includes Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.
+Representatives of the European Union also attend meetings.
 While the leaders of these countries are in regular contact, they meet in summit format as the G7 once a year.

 Between 1997–2013, the G7 met in G8 format as Russia was invited to join the group in recognition of the economic and democratic reforms it had undertaken at that time.
 In 2014, Russia’s violation of Ukraine’s sovereignty and territorial integrity led to suspension of participation in the G8, and a return to G7 format.
 G7 Leaders’ statements on Russia’s actions are available on our site.